finkbeiner-lab/Galaxy_Installer/README.md

-# Galaxy_Installer
+# Galaxy Installer
-Installs Galaxy automatically on macOS
+Installs Galaxy, all of its dependencies, and verifies each automatically on macOS